Surgical Breast Biopsies

 Learn more about breast cancer treatment.

-If the biopsy shows cancer, a pathologist will study the tissue removed during surgery to check if there’s a wide enough rim of normal tissue around the tumor.
+If the biopsy shows breast cancer, a pathologist will study the tissue removed during surgery to check if there’s a wide enough rim of normal tissue surrounding the tumor.

 This rim is called a margin.
 It helps show whether or not all of the tumor was removed.